• Skip to primary navigation

 Perfect Coconut Cookies with Pecans

-Easy & deliciously chewy coconut cookies are loaded with shredded coconut, chopped pecans, a hint of cinnamon and tons of yum!
+These easy bakery-style coconut cookies have a soft, chewy texture and are loaded with shredded coconut, chopped pecans, a touch of cinnamon and tons of yum!

 Print Pin Rate